 The early Christian Church followed the Jewish practice but did it on Wednesdays and Fridays in honor of Christ’s arrest and crucifixion.
 Later, fasting was practiced during the Lenten Season.
 Saint Athanasius wrote: “Behold the efficacy of fasting!
 It cures sickness, dries the excessive humors of the body, drives out evil spirits, dispels wrongful thoughts, gives the spirit greater clarity, purifies the heart, sanctifies the body and at last leads the person to the throne of God.”

 The Muslims also follow the Judeo-Christian tradition of fasting.
 Practically all Major Prophets fasted for forty days and nights.
 The Muslims are also commanded to fast but being ordinary mortals, they fast only for thirty days (from sunrise to sunset).
-The tenth month (Ramadhan) of the Islamic calendar is the month of Fasting.
+The ninth month (Ramadhan) of the Islamic calendar is the month of Fasting.
 (This year, the first of Ramadhan falls on the 6th of June.)

 During the month of Ramadhan (about thirty days), Muslims abstain from food, drinks, sex, gambling and all ungodly acts from dawn to dusk.
 Evenings are spent on eating, socializing and praying.
 The evening prayers are held after dinner.
 The faithful attempt to recite all the verses of the Qur’an within the month of Ramadhan.